Samhain – Present Day

 ‘Don’t I know it, mum and dad really stress about it.
 They’ve got a lot riding on it being a success.’

-Zara, eyes blank and chilly, stares at them, ‘Oh look, it’s the Ginger Witch with her new boyfriend, The Nerd!’
+Zara, eyes blank and chilling, stares at them.
+‘Oh, talking of Halloween, look who’s here, it’s the Witch with her new boyfriend, The Nerd!’

 ‘Not done a love spell on him yet then?
 Your witchcraft not up to it?’ laughs Zara.
-‘No,’ replies Mizzy, ‘perhaps, I should use bitchcraft, like you.’
-‘We should give her a dunking and see if she floats?’ says Kylie, provocatively.
+‘No,’ replies Mizzy.
+‘Perhaps, I should use bitchcraft, like you.’

 ‘Rather be a witch than a stuck-up cow,’ counters Mizzy, knowing she has gone too far.
 Zara can’t back down now, without losing face in front of her acolytes.